paysonwallach/amber-helper/README.md

 ## Background

 [Amber](https://github.com/paysonwallach/amber-web-extension#readme) is a browser extension that enables sessions to be saved as portable, human-readable, and editable files.
-[Amber Helper](https://github.com/paysonwallach/amber-helper) is the native component that provides OS-level integration and support for opening session files.
+[Amber Helper](https://github.com/paysonwallach/amber-helper) is the host application that provides OS-level integration and support for opening session files.

 ## Installation